 Hallgrímskirkja is a modern cathedral built in 1986.
-It is actively used as a Lutheran parish church and services are held there every Sunday.
+It is actively used as a Lutheran parish church, and services are held there every Sunday.

-After grabbing some pictures outside, be sure to make your way indoors as well.
-The inside of the cathedral is gorgeous with high domed ceilings and a beautiful pipe organ.
+After grabbing some pictures outside, be sure to make your way indoors.
+The inside of the cathedral is gorgeous, with high domed ceilings and a beautiful pipe organ.

 Entrance to Hallgrímskirkja is free, although you can pay a small fee (1,000 ISK/$7.25 USD) to take an elevator to the top.

-The Sun Voyager
+13. The Sun Voyager

-Planning a city walking tour in Reyjavik is easy because of its compact size, and it is easy to navigate the tidy streets that run straight across the city center.
+Planning a city walking tour in Reykjavik is easy because of its compact size, and it is easy to navigate the tidy streets that run straight across the city center.

-Reykjavik is filled with modern and striking man-made architecture and landmarks, and the city has no lack of eye-catching art pieces.
-The moment visitors are leaving Keflavik International Airport, they are greeted by the Jet Net, a steel sculpture created by Icelandic artist Magnus Tomasson.
+When visitors leave Keflavik International Airport, they are greeted by the Jet Net, a steel sculpture created by Icelandic artist Magnus Tomasson.

-This bone-shaped sculpture is a huge piece of steel that is depicted as a dreamboat or an ode to the Sun.
-This work is created by Jón Gunnar Árnason, an Icelandic sculptor, in 1990.
+This bone-shaped sculpture is a massive piece of steel depicted as a dreamboat or an ode to the Sun.
+This work was created by Jón Gunnar Árnason, an Icelandic sculptor, in 1990.

 From afar, the sculpture is deceptively simple and small.
-Getting closer, you’ll realize the sculpture reaches the height of 18 meters (60 feet).
+Getting closer, you’ll realize the sculpture reaches a height of 18 meters (60 feet).

 Recommended by Kenny from Knycx Journeying

-Harpa Concert Hall
+14. Harpa Concert Hall

-This is a relatively new location and was finished building in 2011.
-It is truly a work of art and is a mesmerizing location to both visit and photograph.
+This is a relatively new location and construction was finished in 2011.
+It is truly a work of art and a mesmerizing location to visit and photograph.